 For the CoP, a confidence interval is calculated using a school's prior year performance in each Measure.
 The school's current year performance in that Measure is then compared to the confidence interval range.
 If a school's current year performance in that Measure falls within the boundaries of the confidence interval, the school is considered Maintaining in that Measure.
-If a school's current year performance in that Measure moves above the upper bound of the confidence interval, the school is considered Improving in that Measure.
+If a school's current year performance in that Measure.
+If a school's current year performance in that Measure.
+If a school is considered Maintaining in that Measure.
+If a school is considered Improving in that Measure moves above the upper bound of the confidence interval, the school is considered Improving in that Measure.
 In contrast, if a school's current year performance in each Measure falls below the lower bound of the confidence interval, the school is considered Declining in that Measure.

 The 90% confidence interval is established based on the school's performance in year one of the two years being compared.
 The confidence interval establishes a range of performance values that will determine the school's rating in year two.
-As indicated in the figure below, a school whose performance on a measure is 74.6 in year one will need to have performance somewhere between 65.57 and 83.62 to be rated as Maintaining.
+As indicated in example below, the figure shows a school whose performance on a measure is 74.6 in year one will need to have performance somewhere between 65.57 and 83.62 to be rated as Maintaining.
 If the school's performance is below 65.57, the school will be rated as Declining.
 If the school's performance is greater than 83.62, the school will be rated as Improving.
 Additional information on the process for calculating confidence interval is included in Appendix D.